image

 6. Shippers/ Receivers have to follow documentation

-Being a shipper/receiver requires a range of skills however there are a few which are more essential than others.
+Being a shipper or receiver requires a range of skills; however, there are a few which are more important then the others.
 These skills include:

-• Ability to prioritize- As it was just mentioned warehouses are fast-paced environments that means that shippers/receiver need to be able to prioritize their time.
-They have to plan and organize their own tasks all by being aware of proper storage of each ingredient.
+• Ability to prioritize – As mentioned earlier, warehouses are fast-paced environments, which means that shippers and receivers need to be able to prioritize their time.
+They have to plan and organize their tasks, prioritizing jobs that keep production running.
+In addition to their own tasks, they also need to prioritize certain items and determine their locations within a facility.

 Author: Veronica Hislop Veronica is a recent FoodGrad working as Quality Assurance Technician at a snack food company.
 She graduated with a Chemistry degree at Ryerson University and has a passion for bringing awareness to sustainability in the food industry.
 When Veronica is taking a break from her food endeavours you will find her at home reading a great novel and playing with her cats.